Bruh: 10 Cringeworthy Chip Flavors You Have To Try At Least Once

 “What crazy flavor combos can you think up?
 Submit at http://www.DoUsAFlavor.com & share on Twitter NOW to get a shout-out from @WayneBrady!”- @Lays

-In honor of National Chip Day, let’s take a look at some of the weirdest, wildest most outlandish chip flavors that you have to try at least once.
+In honor of everyone’s love for chips, let’s take a look at some of the weirdest, wildest most outlandish chip flavors that you have to try at least once.
 As the saying goes, bet you can’t eat just one.

 1 2 3 4 5 6 7 8 9 10 11Next page »